tedsteen/nes-bundler/assets/README.md

 ## ROM-file

 A file named `rom.nes` containing your actual game.
-You can try it out with the `demo.nes` included.
+You can try it out with the included `demo.nes`.